IN THE BEGINNING:

 Following Betws-y-bryn we decided to try to other extreme and constructed a layout called Morgan’s Organ Works that tried to keep things minimalistic, with small industrial locomotives and rolling stock.
 This proved a popular concept and appeared at a number of shows in the 1980s.

 With the demise of the "Merioneth Mercury" the Society returned to being a small group of like minded narrow gauge modellers who enjoy both researching prototypes, and modelling the narrow gauge to 16mm scale.
-A few of us have ventured into larger scales with the emergence of 7/8” and 1” scales on 32mm gauge, still meeting informally on a regular Friday evening at members homes, and having irregular Friday running evenings during the summer months.
+A few of us have ventured into other scales with the emergence of 7/8” and 1” scales on 32mm gauge, and O scale on 16.5mm and OO9.
+We are still meeting informally on a regular Friday evening at members homes, and having irregular Friday running evenings during the summer months.